instaclustr/cadence-cookbooks-instafood/cookbooks/child-workflows/child-workflows-megafood.md

       Async.procedure(megaBurgerOrderWorkflow::orderFood, order);
   }
 ```
-The above example shows how simple this makes the parent workflow, it doesn't have to know about the various peculiarities of each companies order process, thats the job of the child workflow to implement.
+The above example shows how simple this makes the parent workflow, it doesn't have to know about the various peculiarities of each company's order process, thats the job of the child workflow to implement.

 ## Setting up Instafood Project

-In order to run the sample project by yourself you’ll need to set up a Cadence cluster.
+In order to run the sample project yourself you’ll need to set up a Cadence cluster.
 We’ll be using Instaclustr’s Managed Service platform to do so.

 ### Step 1 - Creating Instaclustr Managed Clusters